LuisGandora/ReasearchARXIVllm/README.md

 **Prompt Engineering — Chain-of-Thought Structure** The prompt sent to Gemini is broken into four explicit steps to guide the model through a logical reasoning process before producing output:

-- **Step 1 — Summarize:** Forces the model to first understand the paper before generating ideas
+- **Summarize:** Forces the model to first understand the paper before generating ideas
-- **Step 2 — Identify Gaps:** Directs the model to find limitations the authors did not address
+- **Identify Gaps:** Directs the model to find limitations the authors did not address
-- **Step 3 — Generate Ideas:** Produces one concrete research idea per gap, each with a title, hypothesis, methodology, and impact statement
+- **Generate Ideas:** Produces one concrete research idea per gap, each with a title, hypothesis, methodology, and impact statement
-- **Step 4 — Rank:** Asks the model to rank its ideas by feasibility for a small research team
+- **Rank:** Asks the model to rank its ideas by feasibility for a small research team

 This structure prevents the model from jumping straight to idea generation without grounding its response in the paper's actual content.